Why Should You [Still] Choose Ruby on Rails for Your Product Development

 Ruby/Rails vs PHP/Laravel

 As a general-purpose scripting language, PHP has been applied for web development for more than 25 years.
 An impressive number of frameworks and libraries make it a flexible programming language with an enormous community.
 In 2011, Taylor Otwell released Laravel, a PHP framework aimed at facilitating such web development tasks as authentication, routing, sessions, and caching.
-So, let’s find out the balance of power between PHP and Ruby and their frameworks.
+So, let’s find out the balance of power between PHP app development and Ruby app development.

 From the point of view of performance, PHP overcomes Ruby.
 But however fast Laravel is, Ruby on Rails is the leader in terms of development speed.
 Core principles of these frameworks largely overlap.
 Laravel has proven its effectiveness in the area of enterprise level applications, yet Ruby’s community is wider and stronger.